alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 The outer surface is 1.34 square meters.
 To cover it we need a lightweight and yet sturdy material, such as... maybe paper?
 Sadly even office paper is 80 gsm (grams per square meter), so covering our 1.34 m² would weigh us down by 107g.
-But what if we can find something lighter and stronger?
+But what if we can find something lighter and perhaps even stronger?

 I created a prototype with humble oven paper from the kitchen supply section of the supermarket.
 At 40 gsm it is quite sturdy,